TalkBank/batchalign/README.md

 Begin by setting up a machine with a default package manager.
 For macOS (M1 or otherwise) this means setting up Homebrew with instrucitons at https://brew.sh/.

 Acquire also a copy of UnixCLAN from https://dali.talkbank.org/clan/unix-clan.zip.
 Its `0readme.txt` should contain its own setup instructions.
+Remember to set the shell `PATH` variable to ensure that the UnixCLAN suite can be called.

 Then, install anaconda, the environment tool: